bxdoan/bxdoan/README.md

 <div align="center">

-> Challenges are what make life interesting and overcoming them is what makes life meaningful.
+> If you begin to regret, you’ll dull your future decisions and let others make your choices for you.
+All that’s left for you then is to die.
+Nobody can foretell the outcome.
+Each decision you make holds meaning only by affecting your next decision.

-> — Joshua J. Marine —
+> — Erwin Smith —

 </div>